Tamar Rose's range of contemporary porcelain is born of a fascination with dramatic forms - their textures, movement

-Tamar's evolution as a designer/maker has brought her from the Harrow tradition of thrown functional ceramics to this current range of decorative porcelain and more recently a range based on victorian natural history specimens
+Tamar's constantly evolving as a designer/maker, this has brought her from the Harrow tradition of thrown functional ceramics to this current range of decorative porcelain and more recently a range based on victorian natural history specimens

-Having completed a degree at Harrow, she has been involved in setting up a community studio, been a member of the Sussex Guild, exhibited at "the ceramic house" as part of the open houses in Brighton, Shoreham, Seaford and Worthing, and has sold work in Europe and the United States.
+Having completed a degree at Harrow, she has been involved in setting up a community studio, been a member of the Sussex Guild, exhibited at "the ceramic house" as part of the open houses in Brighton also in Shoreham, Seaford and Worthing, and has sold work in Europe and the United States.

 Tamar currently works as an artist in residence in a number of schools and teaches ceramics to adults.

 She works in porcelain paper-clay because its translucent, almost ethereal quality lends itself so well to the forms she creates, using a combination of hand building techniques- rolling, impressing, sprigging and moulding.

-The work is fired to a high temperature giving it amazing strength, with a final lustre glaze completing the alchemy.
+The work is fired to a high temperature giving it amazing strength, often with a final lustre glaze completing the alchemy.